upcmd/updocs-content/logs/c0156_vvvvv.md

       Name: "",
       Do: {
         {
+          "cmd": "{{.school |reg \"myschool\"}}",
           "name": "print",
-          "desc": "Use a actual cmd to register a variable does not make sense, but it is doable.\nIt is not advised to do it this way\n", "cmd": "{{.school |reg \"myschool\"}}"
+          "desc": "Use a actual cmd to register a variable does not make sense, but it is doable.\nIt is not advised to do it this way\n"
         },
         {
           "name": "print",